What Does It Mean to Forgive?

 posted on September 13, 2021

 A few weeks ago, I was part of a rabbinic court (beit din) for someone who was converting to Judaism.
 In his essay to describe his journey to Judaism, he mentioned that he had grown up as a Protestant Christian.
 During the conversation, I mentioned that the High Holy Days were coming and asked him what he thought their meaning was.
-He rightfully said that they were a very serious time when we are prompted to evaluate what we have done in the past year, seek forgiveness from anyone we have wronged, and plan ways to improve our relationships with others and with God during the yea Read more...
+He rightfully said that they were a very serious time when we are prompted to evaluate what we have done in the past year, seek forgiveness from anyone we have wronged, and plan ways to improve our relationships with others and with God Read more...

 Our Day In Heaven